DKTN-INC/proj-automation/docs/BOT_ENHANCEMENTS.md

 ## Error Handling

 - All components have comprehensive error handling
-- Graceful degradation when optional features (OpenAI) are unavailable
+- Graceful degradation when optional features (Google AI) are unavailable
 - Proper cleanup on shutdown
 - Detailed error logging with context